 - Is it perfect?

-That’s what it really was.
+That’s what it really is.

 Asking for a sale is a whole different ball game from asking someone to subscribe to your email list or free email course.
-It’s a lot harder then pitching a podcast or guest post.
+It’s a lot harder than pitching a podcast or guest post.

 It’s easy to spiral down to stress point, but you need to remember that this happens to the best of us.

-Your first of many
+You’re first of many